 Huskers take down

-It was an upset that rocked the gridiron world, as the New York Times put it.
-Astonishing, said the Associated Press.
+It was an upset that rocked the gridiron world, as the Associated Press put it.
+Astonishing, the wire service added in its game dispatch.

 in Biff Jones debut